| Barry MacDonnell's

 • Corel WordPerfect Office X6 Macro Guide (May 2012) - a downloadable PDF on OfficeCommunity.com (Media tab).

 There are two related downloadable files on that site:

 (1) A spreadsheet that summarizes the changes to WordPerfect macro commands since version 8; and

 (2) a spreadsheet that summarizes the changes to PerfectScript macro commands since version 8.

-• See Doug Loudenback's "A Common Person's Macro Manual" - an excellent (and free) reference for macro writers composed of a dozen PDF files.
-(Read online and/or download.)
+• See Doug Loudenback's "A Common Person's Macro Manual" on the Other Authors page - an excellent (and free) reference for macro writers composed of a dozen PDF files.

 • You can learn many basic WP macro techniques and error-trapping methods by examining the macros others have written.